awslabs/fhir-works-on-aws-deployment/README.md

 The `COGNITO_AUTH_TOKEN` required for each of these files can be obtained by following the instructions under [Authorizing a user](#authorizing-a-user).
 Other required parameters can be found by running `serverless info --verbose`

+To know what all this FHIR API supports please use the `GET Metadata` postman to generate a [Capability Statement](https://www.hl7.org/fhir/capabilitystatement.html).

 ### Authorizing a user